fcamuz/house-price-prediction/README.md

 ### The Dataset

-For this project, you'll be working with the [King County House Sales Dataset from Kaggle](https://www.kaggle.com/swathiachath/kc-housesales-data).
+For this project, you'll be working with the King County Housesales dataset from Kaggle.
+We've modified the dataset to make it a bit more fun and challenging.
+The dataset can be found in the file `"kc_house_data.csv"`, in this repo.

 You'll clean, explore, and model this dataset with a multivariate linear regression to predict the Sales price of house as accurately as possible.

 ### The Deliverables